 - The Student Conduct Panel in consultation with OSI, may reasonably accommodate concerns for the personal safety and well-being of the Complainant(s), Respondent(s), and/or Witnesses during the hearing.

 - The Student Conduct Panel shall make a recording and/or summary transcription of the proceeding, which will serve as the official record of the hearing.
 No other recording will be permitted.
 The Respondent or the Complainant may request a copy of the Institute's recording upon payment of the cost to reproduce the recording, or may listen to the original recording in a location designated by OSI at no charge.
 The record shall be the property of the Institute, and is subject to the Family Educational Rights and Privacy Act of 1974, 20 USC §1232g.

 Sanctions are imposed only when the Respondent is found responsible for one (1) or more violations of the Policy.
 All Sanctions are officially recorded.
 A Respondent who is found responsible must be given one of the four (4) Sanctions, listed in Section E1 in ascending order of severity.
 The Respondent may also be subject to one or more Supplementary Requirements.
 There is no requirement that a Student receive less severe sanctions before more severe sanctions; some conduct may warrant immediate expulsion.

 In determining the severity of sanctions or corrective actions the following should be considered: the frequency, severity, and/or nature of the offense, history of past conduct, an offender’s willingness to accept responsibility, previous institutional response to similar conduct, and the institution’s interests.
-The student conduct panel may recommend, or the Student Conduct Administrator will determine, sanctions and issue notice of the same, as outlined above.
+The Institute will determine sanctions and issue notice of the same, as outlined above.

 1. Sanction Descriptions